-As with drop spindles there are many types of support spindles, but all support spindles have the same basic thing in common - they spin while their base is supported on a surface.
+As with drop spindles, there are many types of supported spindles, but all support spindles have the same basic thing in common - they spin while their base is supported on a surface.
 This surface can be the floor, a bowl or stand, or a table top.
 The whole weight of the spindle is borne by the surface on which it sits, and not by the yarn to which it is adding twist.
-This includes the weight of any yarn you wind on to the spindle.

 I hope that was helpful to start with – please ask questions if you have any!